 This fungal disease causes the tree to wilt and die.
 It is brought on by either Ophiostoma ulmi or Ophiostoma novo-ulmi and is spread by two bark beetles, which are the native elm bark beetle (Hylurgopinus rufipes) and the European elm bark beetle (Scolytus multistriatus).

 Elm trees are returning to landscapes, though.
 You now can choose a species, variety or hybrid that is more resistant to Dutch elm disease.
 When you go to your local nursery, see if they have Ulmus americana 'Valley Forge,' 'New Harmony,' or 'Princeton.'

-A popular alternative is a Japanese zelkova.
+A popular alternative is Japanese zelkova.
 This elm cousin may also catch this disease, but it is usually free from this problem.

 North American elms may also be plagued by a disease called elm yellows or elm phloem necrosis.
 Several types of leafhoppers bring phytoplasmas to the elm tree.
 It gets into the phloem and destroys it, shutting down the transport of food and water and eventually leading to the tree's death.
-You can plant a species that is from Asia or Europe to avoid (or at least lessen) this problem.Continue to 2 of 11 below.
+You can plant a species that are from Asia or Europe to avoid (or at least lessen) this problem.Continue to 2 of 11 below.

 02 of 11

 The American elm has made a comeback over the years as horticulturists worked on developing varieties that could better withstand Dutch elm disease than the species.
 It is the state tree of Massachusetts and North Dakota.